cryostatio/cryostat-legacy/README.md

 platform detection strategy implementation to use, ex.
 `com.redhat.rhjmc.containerjfr.platform.internal.KubeEnvPlatformStrategy`.

-The embedded webserver can be optionally configured to enable low memory pressure mode.
-By setting `USE_LOW_MEM_PRESSURE_STREAMING` to any non-empty value, the webserver uses a single buffer when serving recording download requests.
-Enabling this option leaves a constant memory size footprint, but might also reduce the network throughput.

 The environment variable `CONTAINER_JFR_REPORT_GENERATION_MAX_HEAP` is used to configure the maximum heap size used by the container subprocess which forks to perform automated rules analysis report generation.
 The default is `200`,